satoshinm/WebSandboxMC/README.md

 * `entity_custom_names` (true): add web player names to the spawned entity's nametag if true
 * `entity_disable_gravity` (true): disable gravity for the spawned entities if true
 * `entity_move_sandbox` (true): constrain the web player entity's movement to within the sandbox, otherwise they can go anywhere
+* `debug` (false): if true, enables vast amounts of additional logging with FINEST log level

 ### nc
 Configures the NetCraft web client: